yuxuanwu17/Hadoop_cw2/README.md

 - Note that: since we are calculating the bigram, the length should be length(single_word)-1
 - We also need to ensure that the first and last were not empty
 - Then add the data to the newly created Arraylist

+### 2. Return the line containing the word 'torture'
+- Use regular expression to separate line and store it in to the list
+- The regular expression was written as {\\\n{1,}}, detecting the "\n" and store it as one line
+- Create an arraylist results to each line
+- Loop through the arraylist and use .contain function to find the line contain "torture"
+- Note that, the mapper variable and reduce variable should be switched to Text, the attribute problem should take it seriously